neuralvis/elpa-mirror/melpa/alarm-clock-readme.txt

-This program is an alarm management tools for Emacs.
+This program is an alarm management tool for Emacs.
 To set an alarm clock, call `M-x alarm-clock-set', then enter time as the following tips.
 To view alarm clock list, call `M-x alarm-clock-list-view', then use